 Steps 1-3 all fall into the category of helping the learner understand an overview of the journey.
 This allows the learner to comfortably focus on the task at hand because they know what is coming next.

-4. Demonstrate what needs to happen so they watch you
+4. Demonstrate what needs to happen and have the learner watch each step.

 Step four is the most important step.
 As mentioned, this clarifies each aspect of the task and how you want it done.
 Questions can be asked and answered so there is not confusion.
 This stops future instances where the learner would say, “Oh, I thought you meant….”.